AmanGarg1999/Android-Studio-Projects/Reading and writing data to files/Readme.md

 ## Reading and writing data to files

-This Application is programmed to read and write data from files(d.txt).
+This Application is programmed to read and write data that is stored in internal storage of the device.

 Application contains one input field and two buttons,one to read data and one to write data.